Student Groups (The GSC Affiliate Program)

 Knowledge and Noms

 This program combines delicious snacks with guest speakers and representatives from on and off campus organizations.
-These events are casual and informative, with topics ranging from stress management to how to sholarship writing and advice.
-With this series, the GSC aims to give students practical knowledge about the resources that are available to them at UT and beyond, to facilitate open discussions about social justice and feminism, to demystify faculty and staff so that student are more comfortable approaching them outside the classroom, and to engage students who might not otherwise have come to the GSC.
+These events are casual and informative, with topics ranging from stress management to scholarship writing and advice.
+With this series, the GSC aims to give students practical knowledge about the resources that are available to them at UT and beyond, to facilitate open discussions about social justice and feminism, to demystify faculty and staff so that students are more comfortable approaching them outside the classroom, and to engage students who might not otherwise have come to the GSC.
+Find the next Knowledge and Noms event on the GSC Calendar.

 GSC Speaker Series

-This event brings scholars and activists (often scholar-activists!) to the UT campus to engage students in current debates and developments in LGBTQA and feminist circles.
+This event brings scholars and activists (often scholar-activists!) to the UT campus to engage students in current debates and developments in LGBTQIA+ and feminist circles.
 Past speakers include: Adelina Anthony, Cherrie Moraga, Marilyn Wann, Miss Major, Eli Clare, Jeff Sheng, Kye Allums, Raja Bhattar, Stephen Russell, Sister Outsider, and Eliel Cruz.
+Find the next speaker on the GSC Calendar.

 Living With Pride

-This event is a day (typically in October) dedicated to the political activism of young women to commemorate the death of Rosie Jiménez on October 3, 1977.
-Jiménez was the first known young woman to die from an illegal abortion after Congress passed the Hyde Amendment, which denied Medicaid participants access to federal funds for abortions.
-NYWDA is organized for young women by young women, with the aim to encourage local political involvement, and at the same time, provide a forum for raising general awareness about issues that range from reproductive rights, to gender, sexual, and racial equality (http://hamp.hampshire.edu/~clpp/NYWDA/nywda.html).
-Each year, in observance of NYWDA, we bring a feminist speaker to campus for a luncheon and Q&A. Past speakers include: Mia McKenzie (Black Girl Dangerous), Lindy West, Cristina Tzintzún, and Tatyana Fazlalizadeh.
+This event is a day (typically in October) dedicated to the political activism of young women.
+NYWDA is organized for young women by young women, with the aim to encourage local political involvement, and at the same time, provide a forum for raising general awareness about issues that range from reproductive rights, to gender, sexual, and racial equality (find more information here).
+Each year, in observance of NYWDA, we bring a feminist speaker to campus for a luncheon and Q&A. Past speakers include: Mia McKenzie (Black Girl Dangerous), Lindy West, Andrea Pino, Cristina Tzintzún, and Tatyana Fazlalizadeh.
+Find the date of the National Young Women’s Day of Action Luncheon on the GSC Calendar.

 Feminist Action Project Conference

 The GSC’s founding Director, Ixchel Rosal, taught a course on Third Wave Feminism on the UT campus.
 As a follow-up to that class, the Feminist Action Project was founded as a student organization in the GSC in 2009.
-FAP organized their first conference in 2010 entitled, “Examining Intersections, Building Alliances”, and featuring keynote speaker Jehmu Greene, president of the Women’s Media Center.
+Feminist Action Project organized their first conference in 2010 entitled, “Examining Intersections, Building Alliances”, and featuring keynote speaker Jehmu Greene, president of the Women’s Media Center.
 The vision of the conference was to create space in which feminists can meet, network, and workshop ideas for Feminist activism.
 The event was held over three days and contained lectures, panels, and workshops.
 Past keynotes include: Jehmu Greene, Loretta Ross, Marianne Kirby, Kim Crosby, Sharon Bridgeforth, and Feminista Jones.
+Find the dates of this year’s conference on the GSC Calendar.

 Gender Performance Workshop